innovate-with-ballerina-hackathon/educational-app-backend/README.md

 - **Kafka:** Utilized to publish metadata as emails to students subscribed to specific topics.
 - **GraphQL Interceptors:** Implemented to handle role-based authentication at the GraphQL service level.
 - **HTTP Interceptors:** Used to check for the presence of the authorization header in HTTP requests.
+- **WebSockets:** To enable real-time communication between students and tutors, providing instant messaging with bi-directional data flow and persistent message history.

 ## Challenges and Future Features